vippsas/vipps-check-in-api/vipps-check-in-api-quick-start.md

 <TabItem value="curl">

-You will need these values (for help finding them, see [API keys](https://developer.vippsmobilepay.com/docs/common-topics/api-keys/)):
+You will need these values (for help finding your keys, see [API keys](https://developer.vippsmobilepay.com/docs/common-topics/api-keys/)):

 * `client_id` - Merchant key required for getting the access token.